-- The large Facebook group (with ALL the participants signed up for the round – there were 1,800 in mine) is kind of a mess – there aren’t enough admins to be on top of answering questions so a lot of misinformation is spread, as well as contagious complaining.
+- The large Facebook group (with ALL the participants signed up for the round – there were 1,800 in mine) was kind of a mess – there weren’t enough admins to be on top of answering questions so a lot of misinformation is spread, as well as contagious complaining.
 There were a few helpful things shared there but overall it was more confusing than helpful.

 - You’re encouraged to go gluten and dairy free for your initial round, however, there’s not much specific rationale as to why (you’re told they’re common “inflammation causing foods”) and many recipes and meal ideas shared by coaches and influencers are not gluten and dairy free.
 I chose to mostly eliminate gluten but continued to eat dairy in moderation.

 - I personally wasn’t a fan of the workouts – they were just set lists with brief demonstration videos for each move.
 Also, for the warm-up and cool down for each workout, you’re told to “use a bike, treadmill, elliptical, stairmaster if you have it at home.
 Or consider going for a brisk walk.”
 I was doing the workouts in my basement with napping children in the house, so since I don’t own a treadmill and couldn’t leave the house to go for a walk, this was challenging for me.
 But they overhauled the program beginning in June and added a lot more workout videos and variety into the program, so it sounds like the workouts have greatly improved.
 And the friends I was doing the program with really loved the workouts – so it just depends on your preferences.
 UPDATE: with the program updates that rolled out in June, there are now complete workout videos for each workout day along with live workout videos.
 I’m bummed I missed out on those but I’m glad they added them for future customers.